InternityFoundation/MachineLearning_Priyankaparashar54/Day 4/README.txt

-This file consists of the steps which we do in data pre-processing phase.
+This file consists of the steps which we need to do in data pre-processing phase.